the-teachingRSE-project/competencies/summarised_competencies.md

 We highlight that professional conduct requires these creations to be reliable and to maintain data integrity.
 In particular, the way that personal data is handled can have far-reaching implications for society.
-Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g., in the European Convention on Human Rights [@CouncilOfEurope-ETS005-2021; @Hirvela2022].
+Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right.

 RSEs are often experienced professionals who work closely with and provide technical training and guidance to early career researchers.
 Similarly to academic supervisors, they bear a certain responsibility to guide and advise less-experienced colleagues with respect to career development and the achievement of academic goals.
-This can take the form of supervising a student or mentoring a fellow RSE.
+This can take the form of supervising students or mentoring fellow RSEs.
 The RSE needs to be aware of the biases arising from the sociological imbalances in research and academia.

 There is an ever-growing demand for resources to cover the expanding need of storage and processing, with no clear deceleration in sight.
 At the same time, current science is well aware of several planetary boundaries being exceeded due to human activities [@Richardson2023].
-Data processing, storage and transfer account for a non-negligible fraction [@IEA2024].
-Demands to move resource consumption to a sustainable rate are well justified and supported by science [@Sills2019].
 The \ac{GREENER} principles [@Lannelongue2023] suggest how
 these concerns can be addressed and how research computing can become more environmentally sustainable.